dab07/Gushwork_assessment/README.md

 4. Update the HTML structure to match the Figma layout
 5. Apply exact colors, fonts, and spacing from Figma design tokens
 6. Replace placeholder images with exported assets

-## Contact
-For questions or issues, please refer to the assignment guidelines.